svarukala/MSTeamsIncomingWebhooksUtil/README.md

 # MS Teams IncomingWebhooks Util

 This repo has two script options and a 3rd option using Purview Audit log search.
+In this page you will also find step on how to invoke incoming webhooks in Power Automate Flow that is limited to Tenant users only or a subsset of users.

 ## Option 1: **List-TeamsWithConenctors.ps1**